privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 partition = {
     id: uint,
-    ; id of the partition in this request.
+    ; Id of the partition in this request.
 Used by responses to refer to request partitions in a compression group.
     ; The partition id need not be unique across the entire request.
 However, it MUST be unique in its compression group.
     ; Thus, a partition's id and compressionGroupId together need to be unique across an entire request.
     compressionGroupId: uint,
-    ; Unique id of a compression group in this request.
+    ; Id of a compression group in this request.
 Only partitions belonging to the same compression group will be compressed together in the response
     ? metadata: partitionMetadata,
     ; Partition-level metadata.
     arguments: [* requestArgument],